MIT-LCP/Shakespeare-Method/README.md

 [2.0_classification_models.ipynb](2.0_classification_models.ipynb)

 + python 3 environment
++ Time and Transfused Study

-Runs multiple classification models on the 2 groups (transfused and non-transfused/control) to select the features most associated with the transfused group and save them for further analysis.
+Runs multiple classification models on any 2 groups (transfused and non-transfused/control) to select the features most associated with the one group (transfused) and save them for further analysis.

 <img src="https://github.com/MIT-LCP/Shakespeare-Method/blob/main/images/supervised_flow.jpg" width="400" height="700">